Hemanth-Ghosh/Big-Data-Project-2/README.md

 * added_status_dropped: Number of RAWG users had the game as "Played but not beaten"
 * added_status_playing: Number of RAWG users had the game as "Playing"

+## Feature (Problem Statements)

+  1. Which is the top most rated games accross all platform.
+  2. Which game developer has released the most number of games.
+  3. Which game genres has most games.
+  4. Number of games released per year
+  5. Games with longest updation time

 ## Getting Started
 * Install pyspark, findspark.